Effective field theory of the Higgs mode in a two-dimensional dilute Bose gas: Numerical results

 When $\bar{r}\gg \bar{\omega_q}$, the spectral function can be simplified as

 where $N$ is the normalization factor.
 So we can find the maximum is at

 when $\bar{r}\gg \bar{\omega_q}$ and $g\ll 1$.

-In the experiment, by increasing the lattice potential depth, $g$ increases approximately linearly and $J$ decreases exponentially~\cite{Bloch}.
+In the experiment, with the increase of the lattice potential depth, $g$ increases approximately linearly and $J$ decreases exponentially~\cite{Bloch}.
 The spectral function as a function of $j/j_c$, while $g$ is kept constant, is shown in Fig.~\ref{fig:chipsiplot}.
-One can see clearly the peak and the energy gap, as well as the disappearance of the Higgs mode.
+One canclearly see the peak and the energy gap, as well as the disappearance of the Higgs mode.
 We find that the spectral function shown in Fig.~\ref{fig:chipsiplot} fits well the observation in the experiment~\cite{2DOpticalLattice}.